-Wichita Mayor receives concerns from business owners who say some customers won’t wear masks
+Wichita mayor receives concerns from business owners who say some customers won’t wear masks

 Masks for both children and adults have been flying off the shelves at Clifton Collective, but some business owners said there are still customers and clients who will not wear one.

-“Even before it was mandated, we mandated it here,” said Juliana Cavender, owner of Clifton Collective and Everyday Beaut.
+“Even before it was mandated, we mandated it here,” said Juliana Cavender, owner of Clifton Collective and Everyday Beauty.
 “So, we are just further explaining our reasons to them.”

 Business owners are bringing their worries to Mayor Whipple who said the top concern in Friday’s (July 10) Small Business Advisory Council meeting was enforcement and how to handle customers who refuse to wear masks.
 Some businesses even expressed concerns about their employees, too.